-Another key component in the health care workforce shortage is the geographic distribution of this workforce.
-In 2009, a UCLA study found that Alpine County had zero dentists, and Yuba County had less than one dentist per 5000 residents.
-Five more counties have less than 1.5 dentists per 5000 residents.29 Another study of California's 541 Medical Service Study Areas (MSSA), found that 101 (or about 19 percent) are at or below the federal Dental Health Professional Shortage Area primary care dentist-to-population ration of 1:5,000 (See Appendix C for a map of where these shortage areas are located.
+Another key component in the health care workforce shortage is the geographic distribution of the dental health professionals workforce.
+In 2009, a UCLA study found that Alpine county had zero dentists, and Yuba County had less than one dentist per 5000 residents.
+Five more counties have less than 1.5 dentists per 5000 residents.
+Another study of California's 541 Medical Service Study Areas (MSSA), found that 101 (or about 19 percent) are at or below the federal Dental Health Professional Shortage Area primary care dentist-to-population ration of 1:5,000.
+(See Appendix C for a map of where these shortage areas are located.
 MSSAs are sub-county designations defined by the California Healthcare Workforce Policy Commission at OSHPD that allow for more detailed analysis of the distribution of the health care workforce.)
-Additionally, projections show that the dentist-to-population ratios will decline over the next 20 years.30 This shortage hinders access to oral health care and often contributes to racial, ethnic, and geographic disparities in oral health.
+Additionally, projections show that the dentist-to-population ratios will decline over the next 20 years.
+This shortage hinders access to oral health care and often contributes to racial, ethnic, and geographic disparities in oral health.

-Furthermore, it is estimated that up to 1.2 million California children will gain dental coverage due to ACA since insurance plans offered under the Exchange must include oral care for children.31
+Furthermore, it is estimated that up to 1.2 million California children will gain dental coverage due to ACA since insurance plans offered under the California Health Benefit Exchange must include oral care for children.31 described in Table 1.
+For example, Latinos compose 37 percent of the state's population, yet they make up only 8 percent of nurses, 5 percent of physicians, and 7 percent of dentists in California.